-Understanding claims of skincare manufacturers is poorly regulated minefield.
+Understanding claims of skincare manufacturers is a poorly regulated minefield.
 If you have sensitive skin or want to stay out of the way of harsh chemicals or fragrances, choosing hypoallergenic fragrances or fragrance-free products may seem like the best route, but this isn’t necessarily true.
 We shed some light on what hypoallergenic fragrance and fragrance-free claims may really mean.

 ‘Hypoallergenic fragrance’ is a term that means reduced allergy potential, but it doesn’t mean the absence of allergy, so it is often used loosely.
 There are some companies that have developed truly hypoallergenic fragrances, with a list available of fragrance ingredients that possess a reduced allergenic potential.
 These ingredients could be combined to make a nice-smelling fragrance to add to a cosmetic product, with companies like Neutrogena and Procter & Gamble often using this approach in their skincare.

-Problems can arise when a product claims to be fragrance-free or hypoallergenic, but in fact is neither.
-This is frustrating for consumers with sensitive skin who need affordable skin care that doesn’t make problems like eczema or psoriasis worse.
+Problems can arise when a product claims to be fragrance-free or hypoallergenic, but in fact, is neither.
+This is frustrating for consumers with sensitive skin who need affordable skincare that doesn’t make problems like eczema or psoriasis worse.
 It can get expensive too – taking a product home, using it once and then having to throw it out because it caused more issues than it solved is an unwanted pressure on the wallet.

-An scientific analysis of the top-selling moisturisers at supermarkets and big department stores (including Amazon, Target and K-Mart) found that 45 per cent of the products that claimed to be ‘fragrance-free’ contained some kind of fragrance chemical, and the majority of products (83 per cent) claiming to be ‘hypoallergenic’ contained a potentially allergenic chemical.
+A scientific analysis of the top-selling moisturisers at supermarkets and big department stores (including Amazon, Target and K-Mart) found that 45 per cent of the products that claimed to be ‘fragrance-free’ contained some kind of fragrance chemical, and the majority of products (83 per cent) claiming to be ‘hypoallergenic’ contained a potentially allergenic chemical.
 ‘Dermatologist recommended’ was also a useless term – how many dermatologists and who are they, recommending these products?
 There is no more information provided.

 So what’s going on?